opencord/kafkaloghandler/README.rst

   **default:** ``5``

 *separator*
-  Separator used between keys when flattening.
+  Separator used between items when flattening.

   **default:** ``.``